 (gas/vapor/aerosol/particulates) that may arise when handling the product.
-If this concentration is exceeded, selfapproved standard should be worn at all times when handling chemical products if a risk assessment indicates this is necessary.
+If this concentration is exceeded, selfbe used when a risk assessment indicates this is necessary.

-Hand protection : Chemical-resistant, impervious gloves complying with an be used when a risk assessment indicates this is necessary.
+Hand protection : Chemical-resistant, impervious gloves complying with an tration and amount of dangerous substances, and to the specific work-place.

-Eye protection : Safety eyewear complying with an approved standard should tration and amount of dangerous substances, and to the specific work-place.
+Eye protection : Safety eyewear complying with an approved standard should